openstack-archive/stx-specs/specs/instructions.rst

 Instructions
 ============

-- Use the template.rst as the basis of your specification.
+- Use STX_Example_Spec.rst as the basis of your specification.
 - Attempt to detail each applicable section.
 - If a section does not apply, use N/A, and optionally provide a short explanation.